marvil07/versioncontrol_git/README.txt

 CREDITS
 -------
-A good amount of code in Version Control / Project Node Integration was taken from the CVS bakend module on drupal.org, its author (Jakob Petsovits, among others) deserve a lot of credits and may also hold copyright for parts of this module.
+A good amount of code in Version Control / Project Node Integration was taken from the CVS backend module on drupal.org, its author (Jakob Petsovits, among others) deserve a lot of credits and may also hold copyright for parts of this module.